aesirxio/mcms-app/README.md

-# AesirX CMS
+# AesirX MCMS

 ## About

-AesirX CMS is our Open Source Business Intelligence as a Service (CMSaaS) Solution
+AesirX MCMS is our Open Source Business Intelligence as a Service (MCMSaaS) Solution

-Find out more in [https://cms.aesirx.io](https://cms.aesirx.io)
+Find out more in [https://mcms.aesirx.io](https://mcms.aesirx.io)

 ### Configure

-1. Get your `REACT_APP_CLIENT_SECRET` key from https://cms.aesirx.io by creating an account.
+1. Get your `REACT_APP_CLIENT_SECRET` key from https://mcms.aesirx.io by creating an account.
 1. Rename the `.env.dist` file to `.env`.
 1. Replace the `REACT_APP_CLIENT_SECRET` in the `.env` file with the one provided in your profile account.